 (e) The revenues collected by the project shall be used for the following purposes:

-a.
+i.
 The marketing, promotion and expansion of deployment and use of the “Included in CNCF” projects.

-b.
+ii.
 The staffing of key resources to build, run and manage project productivity infrastructure.

-c.
+iii.
 The promotion of container-based computing principles as outlined and implementation thereof via the CNCF’s projects.